-- You must pick up expired or discontinued medication within five (5) days of the specified date. - You must pick up unused medication by the end of the last school day.
+- The parent/guardian must pick up expired or discontinued medication within five (5) days of the specified date. - The parent/guardian must pick up unused medication by the end of the last school day.
 Unclaimed medications will be destroyed unless other arrangements have been made.